Work Injury Damages Common Law Claim

 Firstly, your work related injury must meet the threshold of at least 15% whole person impairment, and that WPI must be accepted by the insurer.

-To make a work injury damages claim in NSW, you are required to then provide the employer and their insurer with relevant details of the claim, sufficient to enable the insurer to make an assessment of your full entitlement on the claim.
+To make a common law claim for work injury damages in NSW, you are required to then provide the employer and their insurer with relevant details of the claim, sufficient to enable the insurer to make an assessment of your full entitlement on the claim.
 The details you will need are:

 - When the injury happened.